silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 ## The Admin URL

 The CMS interface can be accessed by default through the `admin/` URL.
-You can change this by setting your own Director routing rule to the [AdminRootController](api:SilverStripe\Admin\AdminRootController) and clear the old rule like in the example below.
+You can change this by setting the `$url_base` config for the [AdminRootController](api:SilverStripe\Admin\AdminRootController), creating your own [Director](api:SilverStripe\Control\Director) routing rule and clearing the old rule as per the example below:

 ```yml